ucsd-ets/dsmlpstoragecontroller-pyclient/README.md

 ### Client

-The [Client](https://github.com/ucsd-ets/dsmlpstoragecontroller-pyclient/blob/main/src/dsmlpstoragecontrollerclient/client.py) class provides the available gRPC functions for communicating with the [server](https://github.com/ucsd-ets/dsmlpstoragecontroller).
+The [Client](https://github.com/ucsd-ets/dsmlpstoragecontroller-pyclient/blob/main/src/dsmlpstoragecontrollerclient/client.py) class provides the available gRPC functions for communicating with the <a href="https://github.com/ucsd-ets/dsmlpstoragecontroller" target="_blank">server</a>.
 It must be used as a context manager (`with` statement is required).

 ### Environment Variables Configuration